Brown Faculty Members

 - You're committed to anti-racist practice.

-- You’re interested in pursuing leadership roles within the program by becoming a Student Assistant Director or Diversity and Inclusion Outreach Coordinator.
+- You’re interested in pursuing leadership roles within the program by becoming a Student Assistant Director or a Diversity and Inclusion Outreach Coordinator.

 - You want to be a member of one of the oldest writing fellows programs in the country.